gremarsl/norway_pension_fund_analysis/README.md

    You enter this second path when you configure in `user_config.py` the parameter `visualize_data` to one:
    `visualize_data = 1`

+### The first Execution
+With a prepared python environment and the locally available excelsheets, nothing stands in the way of a first program execution.
+For the first execution both pathes are executed.
+The collected data will be printed in the console.
+Let the execution continue.
+After a further seconds, the first graph will be displayed. it will show a company investment of the norges bank.
+If you want to continue to the next graph / next company investment, press X on the graphic plot.

 ### Usage
 | WARNING: From transition of 1. path to 2. path a manual step by the user is necessary! |
 |----------------------------------------------------------------------------------------|